-In order to accurately diagnose the problem, we need to eliminate a few possibilities by doing a few simple checks.
+To accurately diagnose the knocking noise problem, we need to eliminate a few possibilities by doing a few simple checks.

-If you are 100% sure all of the above-mentioned components are all ok, then we need to look a bit deeper to find the culprit.
+If you are 100% sure all of the above-mentioned components are okay, then we need to look a bit deeper to find the culprit.

 Jeep Wrangler Knocking Noise When Accelerating